 Fish and seafood

 Due to its geography, Brittany has a vast coastline.
-Here, people have always known how to exploit the riches of the ocean.
-The seafood sublimated by restaurateurs can be tasted in any season.
-Once installed on the terrace, let yourself be enchanted by the view of the Gulf of Morbihan.
-Then savor beautiful iodized oysters ou a tray of seafood garnished with freshly caught spiders, cakes and langoustines.
+Here, men have always known how to exploit the riches of the ocean.
+The seafood products sublimated by the restaurateurs can thus be enjoyed in any season.
+Once seated on the terrace, let yourself be enchanted by the view of the Gulf of Morbihan.
+Then enjoy beautiful iodized oysters ou a tray of seafood garnished with freshly caught spiders, cakes and langoustines.
 In the privacy of an alcove, enjoy a tasty sole or a Breton monkfish with cream in the evening.
 What if you opted for Cancale marinated mussels with bacon, served with homemade fries?
 On winter evenings, let yourself be lulled by the crackling of wood in the fireplace, enjoying a fish soup made from the product of local fishing.

 Varied vegetables hold a great place in the gastronomy of Brittany